 What is empathy?
 Empathy is being able to know how someone else is feeling, even when you aren't in the same situation.
-Sometimes we call empathy being able to "put yourself in someone's shoes" and see things from their view.
+Sometimes, in more simple words, we call empathy being able to "put yourself in someone's shoes" and see things from their view.
 Why is empathy important?
 Empathy is the first step in having positive relationships because it helps us understand and relate to others.

 Empathy has two parts, shared emotion and seeing other perspectives.
 Both parts of empathy are ways in which we make the effort to understand other people and share an emotion with them.

 First, empathy is about sharing an emotion with someone, or feeling the way they feel, even if you aren’t in the same situation.
 When you feel an emotion along with someone, even if you aren’t directly affected by whatever is causing their situation, that’s empathy.

 Empathy Example 1: Have you ever felt sad with a friend just because he was sad?
 That’s empathy!
 So for example, if you feel sad with your friend because he didn’t make the soccer team (even though you aren’t affected by him not making the team)… that’s empathy.
 Sharing his sadness is a kind of empathy.

 Empathy Example 2: Have you ever been with a friend who just got a new toy and she’s so excited about it and you get super excited too?
 If you are feeling excited because you know how great it can feel to get a new toy (even though you didn’t get a toy and you aren’t playing with the toy)… that’s empathy.
 Being excited with your friend is a kind of empathy.